stratosphereips/StratosphereLinuxIPS/README.md

         docker build --no-cache -t slips -f Dockerfile . docker run -it --rm --net=host -v ~/code/StratosphereLinuxIPS/dataset:/StratosphereLinuxIPS/dataset slips ./slips.py -c slips.conf -f dataset/test3.binetflow

+## If you want to allow Slips inside the docker to analyze and block the traffic in your Linux host, run docker with --cap-add=NET_ADMIN.
+And run with -p

+        docker run -it --rm --net=host --cap-add=NET_ADMIN stratosphereips/slips:latest
+        ./slips.py -c slips.conf -i eno1 -p

 You can now put pcap files or other flow files in the ./dataset/ folder and analyze them